McLeodMoores/xl4j/docs/settings.md

 ```

 ### Classpath
-Again, this is an ordered list section.
-Again, the keys are simple the string `v`*x*, where x is a 1-based ascending integer (i.e.
+Again, this is an ordered list section, and the keys are simply the string `v`*x*, where x is a 1-based ascending integer (i.e.
-keys are `v1`, `v2`, `v3` etc.  Each value is a jar or directory to be added to the classpath.
+keys are `v1`, `v2`, `v3` etc.).
+Each value is a jar or directory to be added to the classpath.
 In the case of directories, the
-directory will be searched an any individual jars contained within will be added as separate entries.
+directory will be searched and any individual jars contained within will be added as separate entries.
 A small example section follows:
 ```
 [Classpath]
 v1=C:\lib\xerces.jar